chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 To migrate an existing Chef Compliance installation to the Amazon Machine Images (AMI), do the following:

-#. `Launch <https://docs.chef.io/aws_marketplace.html#chef-compliance-ami>`__ the latest Chef Compliance Amazon Machine Images (AMI).
+#. `Launch </aws_marketplace.html#chef-compliance-ami>`__ the latest Chef Compliance Amazon Machine Images (AMI).
 #.
 Verify that the latest version of the Chef Compliance is installed by using the platform package manager: ``rpm -qa | grep chef-compliance`` and compare the result to the latest version available on the `downloads site <https://downloads.chef.io/>`__.
-If this is not the latest you can download and install the latest package from the downloads site or add the `chef repo <https://docs.chef.io/packages.html#package-repositories>`__ to your package manager.
-Follow the `upgrade instructions <https://docs.chef.io/upgrade_compliance.html>`__ for Chef Compliance to complete the upgrade.
+If this is not the latest you can download and install the latest package from the downloads site or add the `chef repo </packages.html#package-repositories>`__ to your package manager.
+Follow the :doc:`upgrade instructions </upgrade_compliance>` for Chef Compliance to complete the upgrade.

 #.
 Login using SSH to access the Chef Compliance instance.
 Use the SSH key pair and the IP address or public hostname that was automatically assigned when the Amazon Machine Images (AMI) was launched.
 The default user is ``ec2-user``.
 For example: